heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

     issuer-uri: https://idp.example.org/realms/sapl
 ```

 The token is cached and refreshed by Spring's `OAuth2AuthorizedClientManager`.
-On the RSocket transport, each (re)connect mints a fresh BEARER setup-frame metadata payload from the current token; when the SAPL Node disposes the connection on JWT `exp`, the client reconnects with a freshly issued token.
+On the RSocket transport, each (re)connect mints a fresh BEARER setup-frame metadata payload from the current token.
+When the SAPL Node disposes the connection on JWT `exp`, the client reconnects with a freshly issued token.
 End-to-end this is transparent to the consumer's controllers.

 #### Property reference